Holy Trinity Church, Leeds: History and architecture

 The west tower in Halfpenny's design was topped by a square, open colonnade with an obelisk-shaped spire.
 Etty did not envisage a spire, but a wooden one was later added by an unknown hand.
 Thomas Dunham Whitaker, Vicar of Whalley, Lancashire, in his Loidis and Elmete (1816), remarked of this spire: "unquestionably one instance among many of private interference, by which the better judgment of real architects is often overruled, and for which they are unjustly considered as responsible."
 When the spire blew down in 1839, it was replaced by a taller stone steeple of three diminishing stages (architect: Robert Dennis Chantrell).

-In 2020 a major refurbishment of the building was completed and will soon be home to a midweek ministry for city centre workers.
-In 2021, Holy Trinity became part of the parish of St George's Church.
-The Revd Dr Joshua Cockayne is currently the City Centre Mission Lead at Holy Trinity.
+In 2020 a major refurbishment of the building was completed to be home to a midweek ministry for city centre workers.
+In 2021, St George's Church took on responsibility for the City Centre Mission based at Holy Trinity.
+The Revd Josh Lees is currently the Vicar at Holy Trinity.
+Holy Trinity works as a team with two other churches: St George's and St Augustine's Church, Wrangthorn.